-Taxonomy Tip - The Siricidae includes horntails, wood wasps, and sawflies.
+The Siricidae include horntails, wood wasps, and sawflies.
 This and a number of other families of ancestral wasps make up the Symphyta, an informal assemblage (paraphyletic) not a discrete taxon.
 These wasps lack the constricted waist of their more recently evolved kin.

-Taxonomy Tip - Each species represents one of four bee families including: Apidae, Colletidae, Halictidae, and Megachilidae.
-Bees are closely related to many of our "typical" solitary wasps and share many of their characteristics.
+Each species represents one of four bee families.
+Bees are closely related to many of our "typical" solitary wasps and the two groups share various characteristics.

 - Tachytes Sand-loving Wasp